 Microsoft Teams is the Office 365 tool for you and your team to chat, collaborate, save, share and edit files in real time.

 Multi-step verification is an extra layer of security designed to prevent unauthorized access to your personal information.
-It requires you to verify your identity twice—once with your password and once with your phone or mobile device—before you can access sensitive information on select pages within OMNI HR and Student Central.
+It requires you to verify your identity twice—once with your password and once with your phone or mobile device—before you can access sensitive information within select FSU systems.

 myFSU BI is a web-based system that provides intuitive, efficient and robust reporting of FSU's Administrative and Student systems.
 Through this system users should expect fast report execution, flexible interaction with reports through dashboards, and the ability to perform self-service reporting.